UWorldJK/powerwash/README.md

-# PowerWash: Automatic Exploratory Data Analysis (EDA)
+# Team 5: PowerWash: Automatic Exploratory Data Analysis (EDA)

 **Overview:**
 PowerWash is a streamlined tool designed to simplify the process of cleaning and analyzing datasets.
 By allowing users to upload a CSV through our intuitive front-end interface, PowerWash takes care of the heavy lifting in the background.
 Leveraging Python’s powerful Pandas library, the data is cleaned and prepped for further analysis.